http4k/http4k/README.md

     * full suites of microservices

 ## Quickstart
 Bored with reading already and just want to get coding?
-For the impatient, visit the [http4k toolbox](https://toolbox.http4k.org) to generate a complete project from whe wide variety of http4k modules.
+For the impatient, visit the [http4k toolbox](https://toolbox.http4k.org) to generate a complete project from the wide variety of http4k modules.

 Alternatively, read the [quickstart](https://www.http4k.org/quickstart/) or take a look at the [examples repo](https://github.com/http4k/examples), which showcases a variety of [http4k] use-cases and features.